danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 - A team of effective writers, or at the very least, everyone's willing to spend time developing this skill.
 - Small team size *relative* to size of code base.
 The project should be large enough that every developer can work independently on a feature without requiring real time co-ordination.
 - It's not necessary that all team members be senior, but a recent graduate or junior developer may require some real time guidance and mentoring.
 - Great for product and SAAS companies where teams have full control over the product or service.
-May be more challenging to implement with project based consulting because would require "selling" each client on the idea.
+May be more challenging to implement with project based consulting as it would require "selling" each client on the idea.

 ## Final Thoughts

 Our team has found a great deal of benefits from working asynchronously.
 The individual benefits include freedom to manage your own time, and arrange work around life rather than the other way around.
 Having a nearly clear calendar allows everyone to do their most important work whenever is optimal for them.
 The benefits also extend to the company.
-When everything important about a project is written down, this eliminates the "single point of failure" where all knowledge about a given area is in a single person's head.
+When everything important about a project is written down, it eliminates the "single point of failure" where all knowledge about a given area is in a single person's head.
 If that person goes on vacation or leaves the company, the rest of the team or even new team members can get up to speed.

 I would love to hear your thoughts on this - has your team tried asynchronous work?
 What has worked well?
 What have been some challenges?